-Although you may really want to set up your own Virtual Assistant business, I’m sure you’ll agree that stepping into the unknown can be really scary.
-Because I think that being a freelancer is marvellous and will change your life in so many fantastic ways, I asked members of my VA Handbookers Facebook group what the best thing about being a Virtual Assistant was.
+Although you may really want to set up your own VA business, stepping into the unknown can be quite scary.
+Because I know that going freelance will change your life in so many fantastic ways, I asked members of my VA Handbookers Facebook group what the best thing about being a Virtual Assistant was.
 This is what they said:

-What’s the best thing about being a Virtual Assistant?
+What’s the best thing about being a VA?

 “The best thing is the ability to call the shots and actually get paid your worth.
 It takes time to get your head around this as most of us are used to being an employee and I for one still had that mindset when I initially started and made all the silly mistakes like taking on clients that were not right for me as I wanted the work.